 New avenues for improving international nuclear safety

-7 June 2011 - International ministerial meeting co-organised by the French Presidency of the G8 and the NEA, with 37 countries in attendance.
+An International ministerial meeting co-organised by the French Presidency of the G8 and the NEA, with 37 countries in attendance was held on 7 June 2011.

-NEA meets with Japanese nuclear safety authorities to discuss national safety reviews / stress tests
+NEA / Japanese nuclear safety authority meeting on national safety reviews / stress tests

-16-18 November 2011 – NEA experts met in Tokyo with the Japanese Nuclear and Industrial Safety Agency (NISA) and the Japan Nuclear Energy Safety Organisation (JNES) to foster a better understanding by NISA and JNES of other NEA member countries' post-Fukushima national safety reviews/stress tests, international guidance and review methodologies.
+NEA experts met in Tokyo with the Japanese Nuclear and Industrial Safety Agency (NISA) and the Japan Nuclear Energy Safety Organisation (JNES) on 16-18 November 2011 to foster a better understanding by NISA and JNES of other NEA member countries' post-Fukushima national safety reviews/stress tests, international guidance and review methodologies.

 NEA Working Group on Public Communication of Nuclear Regulatory Organisations (WGPC)